Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Is the Oregon Semiconductor R&D Tax Credit Refundable?

-What records do I need to keep to support my Oregon Semiconductor R&D Tax Credit Claim?
+What records must I keep to support my Oregon Semiconductor R&D Tax Credit Claim?

-To support your Oregon Semiconductor R&D Tax Credit claim, you need to maintain comprehensive records that document your research activities and expenses.
-This includes detailed documentation of research expenses that may qualify for unused credits, such as wages for employees engaged in R&D, costs of supplies used specifically for research, and payments for contract research.
+To support your Oregon Semiconductor R&D Tax Credit claim, you must maintain comprehensive records documenting your research activities and expenses.
+This includes detailed documentation of research expenses that may qualify for unused credits, such as wages for employees engaged in R&D, costs of supplies explicitly used for research, and payments for contract research.

 Can I claim both the Oregon Semiconductor R&D Tax Credit and the federal R&D tax credit?